apessino/modulator/readme.md

   2. An environment (host) type for modulators `ModulatorEnv<T>`
   3. A number of ready to use types that implement the modulator trait

+**Changes in version 0.4.0**

+- Revised behavior for `ScalarSpring::undamp` parameter
+-- Domain is now between 0.0 (full damping) and 1.0 (all damping removed) -- Undamped spring simulation is unconditionally stable for any size timestamp -- When `undamp==1.0` spring can oscillate indefinitely -- Spring oscillation will lose energy proportional to the timestep duration

 **Changes in version 0.3.0**

 - Updated to Rust 2021 edition